-These specifications apply to experiments installed in the reactor and its experimental facilities.
+These specifications apply to the surveillance requirements and experiments installed in the reactor and its experimental facilities.

 The objective of these specifications is to prevent damage to the reactor or excessive release of radioactive materials in case of failure of an experiment.